How to start a loan

 Creating a borrow offer

-The Ask for a Loan button opens a step-by-step creation flow.Choose your conditions
+The Ask for a Loan button opens a creation flow in three steps: Collateral, Terms, and Publish.Collateral

 Publish